isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 Next time I'm going to write more about C++ API of Apache Ignite.

-Anyway I hope this was helpful.
+I hope this was helpful.